Celebrating Eleven Years Online...!

 - The cost of a get-home engine or second main engine can just as well be put into a good sailing rig...

-Just What Is a Proper Motor Sailor Anyway?
+Just What Is a Proper motor-sailer Anyway?

-Emphasis on Sail: A motor sailor in its ideal form will be 100% sailing vessel, and 100% power vessel.
-In other words, with a boat such as this, if it will be desired to motor most of the time then one may simply provide an engine of adequate capacity and enough fuel for true passagemaking.
-With an uncompromised motor-sailor such as this, the boat will absolutely function well as a sail boat.
-After all, the requirements for moving through the water efficiently at what is essentially sailing speed are not much different in a true displacement power vessel than in a sailing vessel.
+With an uncompromised motor-sailor such as this, the boat will also have been designed to function supremely well as a sail boat.
+It turns out this is not so difficult to achieve, since the requirements for moving through the water efficiently at what is essentially sailing speed are not much different in a true displacement power vessel than in a sailing vessel.

-Naturally there are optimizations for a motor sailor that will be powering most of the time...
+Naturally there are optimizations for a motor-sailer that will be powering most of the time...
 One of the first and most obvious choices will be to provide a comfortable pilothouse rather than the open cockpit of a sailing vessel.
 The design may be given a higher bow for the inevitable times spent powering into the weather.
 Freeboard, within reason, is to be desired.
 However, excess freeboard provides windage, weight, and vulnerable structure up high... structure that cannot be reefed when the weather kicks up.

 Power Vessel Hull Form